cirlseoultech/dynabot_description/README.md

 ## Usage

-Load the ANYmal description to the ROS parameter server:
+Load the Dynabot description to the ROS parameter server:

     roslaunch dynabot_description load.launch